harlow/kinesis-consumer/README.md

 # Golang Kinesis Consumer

 Kinesis consumer applications written in Go.
-This library is intended to be a lightweight wrapper around the Kinesis API to scan records, set checkpoints, and gracefully recover from network errors.
+This library is intended to be a lightweight wrapper around the Kinesis API to read records, save checkpoints (with swappable backends), and gracefully recover from network errors.

 _NOTE: With the release of [Kinesis to Firehose](http://docs.aws.amazon.com/firehose/latest/dev/writing-with-kinesis-streams.html) it's possible to archive data directly to S3, Redshift, or Elasticsearch without running a consumer application._